atamborrino/atamborrino.github.io/_posts/2013-12-21-play-framework-websocket.markdown

 ```

 ## Final thoughts
-We saw that in stream-oriented use cases, the Iteratee code stays simple and clear while handling complex problems.
+We saw that in stream-oriented functional use cases, the Iteratee code stays simple and clear while handling complex problems.
 Iteratees are perfect for stream-oriented use cases of WebSocket, but I think Play should propose a built-in API for simple event-oriented use cases.
 As you saw in my `
 imperativeHandler` definition, it is quite easy to provide an imperative API on top of Iteratees once you understand them, but maybe not for new-comers.

 NB: Play's *Java* Websocket API is event-oriented by default.